 Spawning Habitat

 Flow-related impacts on spawning habitat of Pacific lamprey and river lamprey were evaluated by estimating effects of flow alterations on redd dewatering risk.
 Pacific lamprey eggs take about 19 days to incubate (Moyle et al. 2015), during which they must remain covered by water.
 Incubation times for river lamprey are unknown but assumed to be similar.
 Rapid reductions in flow can dewater redds leading to mortality.
-Redds are often found in low gradient stream reaches, in gravel, and at the tailouts of pools and riffles (USFWS 2012).
-These areas are vulnerable to dewatering when flows drop suddenly,.
+Redds are often found in low gradient stream reaches, in gravel, and at the tailouts of pools and riffles (U.S. Fish and Wildlife Service 2012).
+These areas are vulnerable to dewatering when flows drop suddenly.

 A dewatering risk analysis was conducted for redd dewatering in the Sacramento River at Keswick and Red Bluff.
 Pacific lamprey spawn between January and August and river lamprey spawn between February and June (citation needed), so flow reductions during those months have the potential to dewater redds, which could result in egg and embryo mortality.
 Dewatering risk to redds was estimated using CALSIM II outputs, as the number of spawning-period months followed in the next month by a reduction in flow of greater than 50%.
 The dewatering risk is expressed as number of months with such flow reductions summed over the 82 years of the CALSIM II record.
-Small-scale spawning location suitability characteristics (e.g., depth, velocity, substrate) of Pacific and river lamprey are not adequately understood to employ a more formal analysis such as a weighted usable area analysis.
+Small-scale spawning location suitability characteristics (e.g., depth, velocity, substrate) of Pacific and river lamprey are not adequately understood to employ a more formal analysis such as a WUA analysis.
 A month-over-month flow reduction of at least 50% was chosen as a best professional estimate of flow conditions under which redd dewatering would occur, but it is not an empirically derived estimate of redd dewatering events.
 As such, there is uncertainty that these values represent actual redd dewatering events, and results should be treated as estimates of expected month to month flow fluctuations during egg incubation periods.
-The redd dewatering results are expressed as the percentage of months with elevated dewatering risk, and percent differences, for Alternatives 1–3 and the NAA.
+The redd dewatering results are expressed as the percentage of months with elevated dewatering risk, and percent differences, for Alternatives 1, 2, and 3 and the NAA.

-The results for both lamprey species at the two the Sacramento River locations analyzed indicate that Alternatives 1-3 would have little effect on the frequency of months predicted to experience a month-over-month reduction in flow of greater than 50% (Table 11-?1 and Table 11-?2).
-Alternatives 1–3 are not expected to affect redd dewatering risk of Pacific Lamprey or river lamprey in the Sacramento River.
+The results for both lamprey species at the two Sacramento River locations analyzed indicate that Alternatives 1, 2, and 3 would have no adverse effect on the frequency of months predicted to experience a month-over-month reduction in flow of greater than 50% (Table 11-68 and Table 11-69).
+Alternatives 1, 2, and 3 would have no adverse effect on redd dewatering risk of Pacific lamprey or river lamprey in the Sacramento River.

-Table 11-?1.
+Table 11-68.
 Percentage of Pacific Lamprey Spawning Months with >50% Flow Reduction in the Next Month, Used as a Proxy for Redd Dewatering Riska for Locations in the Sacramento River, and Percent Differences (in parentheses) between the No Action Alternative (NAA) and Alternatives 1–3 (Alt 1A, Alt 1B, Alt 2, and Alt 3).